typpos/fractorium/Data/LinuxRelease.md

 (aside end)

-Back to installing the `.deb`:
+Installing the `.deb`:

 ```
-sudo dpkg -i fractorium_1.0.0.0-0ubuntu1_amd64.deb
+sudo dpkg -i fractorium_w.x.y.z-0ubuntu1_amd64.deb
 ```

-When I open fractorium with its menu icon, the About page has the updated version number.
-I run a few random flames, drag some xforms around.
-All seems well.
+Verify fractorium loads with its menu icon, and the About page has the updated version number.
+Run a few random flames, drag some xforms around, and test GPU support if you have it.

-Now let's upload the source to the Launchpad PPA for the auto-build.
+Upload the source to the Launchpad PPA for the auto-build.

-Back in the fractorium folder:
+In the original fractorium source folder:

 ```
 $ ./package-linux.sh
-PPA work folder already exists: /home/yume/PPA/fractorium-1.0.0.0
+PPA work folder already exists: /home/yume/PPA/fractorium-w.x.y.z
 Move this folder aside or remove it.
 ```

-That's right, it expects to be able to create a clean folder with that name.
-I don't need the earlier files, so let's remove it:
+It expects to be able to create a clean folder with that name and the earlier files aren't needed to remove it:

 ```
-$ rm -r /home/yume/PPA/fractorium-1.0.0.0
+$ rm -r ~/PPA/fractorium-1.0.0.0
 ```

 Try again: